Getting started with Babylon¶

 Commands

-babylon api datasets get o-xxxxxxxxxx w-xxxxxxxxxxx project/Dataset.yaml
+babylon api datasets create-part --oid o-xxxxxxxxxx --wid w-xxxxxxxxxxx --did d-r-xxxxxxxxxx project/dataset_part.yaml